 - What alternatives are available (including doing nothing),

-- The client does have the right to ask questions and say yes or no.
+- The client has the right to ask questions and say yes or no.

 Informed consent emphasizes that clients must have a clear understanding of the treatment itself – including risks and options – before agreeing to it.
 Consent is an ongoing process.